code4libtoronto/2016-07-28-librarycarpentrylessons/openrefine/OpenRefine.md

 **Custom facets** are a range of different types of facets, and also allow you write your own custom facets.
 Some of the default custom facets are:

-* Word facet - this breaks down text into words and counts the number of records each word appears in
+* **Word facet** - this breaks down text into words and counts the number of records each word appears in
-* Duplicates facet - this results in a binary facet of 'true' or 'false'.
+* **Duplicates facet** - this results in a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if the value in the selected column is an exact match for a value in the same column in another row
-* Text length facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
+* **Text length facet** - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
 This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g. if the values are expected to be years, any row with a text length more than 4 for that column is likely to be incorrect)
-* Facet by blank - a binary facet of 'true' or 'false'.
+* **Facet by blank** - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for rows missing key data.

 Facets are intended to group together common values and OpenRefine limits the number of values allowed in a single facet to ensure the software does not perform slowly or run out of memory.
 If you create a facet where there are many unique values (for example, a facet on a 'book title' column in a data set that has one row per book) the facet created will be very large and may either slow down the application, or OpenRefine will not create the facet.

-## Exercise 3: Find all publications without a DOI
+## Exercise 4: Find all publications without a DOI
 * Use the 'Facet by blank' function to find all publications in this data set without a DOI

+## Filters
+As well as using Facets to filter the data displayed in OpenRefine you can also apply 'Text Filters' which look for a particular piece of text appearing in a column.
+Text filters are applied by clicking the drop down menu at the top of the column you want to apply the filter to and choosing 'Text filter'.

+As with Facets, the Filter options appear in the left hand panel in OpenRefine.
+Simply type in the text you want to use in the Filter to display only rows which contain that text in the relevant column.

+You can also use regular expressions in the filter.

+e.g. thera[a-z]* will create a filter that searches for variations on therapy, therapeutic, etc.

-## Amending data through facets
+## Working with filtered data
-If you create a text facet you can edit the values in the facet to change the value for several records at the same time.
-To do this, simply mouse-over the value you want to edit and click the 'edit' option that appears.

-This approach is useful in relatively small facets where you might have small variations through punctuation or typing errors etc. For example, a column that should contain only terms from a small restricted list such as days of the week or months of the year.

-The list of values in the facet will update as you make edits.

-## Exercise 4: Correct the Language values via a facet
-* Create a Text facet on the Language column
-* Notice that there is both 'EN' and 'English'
-* Put the mouse over the 'English' value
-* Click 'Edit'
-* Type 'EN' and click 'Apply'
-* See how the Language facet updates
+It is very important to note that when you have filtered the data displayed in OpenRefine, any operations you carry out will apply only to the rows that match the filter - that is the data currently being displayed.

-# Rows and Records
+## Rows and Records
 OpenRefine has two modes of viewing data 'Rows' and 'Records'.
 So far we've been using the Rows mode, where each row represents a single record in the data set - in this case, an article.
 In Records mode, OpenRefine can link together multiple rows as belonging to the same Record.

 How this works can be seen in the next exercise...

 ## Exercise 5: Split author names into separate cells
 If you look at the Author column you should be able to see that there are multiple names in each cell separated by the pipe symbol "|".
 To work with the author names effectively we need to split them into separate cells:

 * Click the dropdown menu at the top of the Author column
 * Choose 'Edit cells->Split multi-valued cells'
 * In the prompt type the | symbol and click 'OK'